mcstanle/carbonfluxtools/README.md

 There are currently two available sub-modules
 1. `carbonfluxtools.io`
 2. `carbonfluxtools.computation`
+3. `carbonfluxtools.plotting`

 In `carbonfluxtools.io`, we find functions for reading in `bpch` files, GOSAT observations, and inversion output.

 In `carbonfluxtools.computation`, we find function for computing posterior flux fields and regional scale factors or fluxes.

+In `carbonfluxtools.plotting`, there are a few functions for making geographic plots to see where things are.